-I am not able to find an authoritative source for this answer but this is the most popular theory.
+There is no authoritative source for this answer, but this is the most popular theory.

 The word jungle (Sanskrit jangla) translates roughly to “not an inhabited place” in Hindi.
 This Hindi word can describe a forest, wilderness, desert, or any largely uninhabited area and much of what is referred to as the jungle in India is largely desert.

 - Lions eat around 18 pounds of meat per day.
-This is the equivalent of a human eating more than 70 hamburgers.
+This is the equivalent of a human eating more than 70 hamburgers each day.

 - A lion can jump as far as 36 feet and run up to 50 mph in short bursts.